DefinitelyTyped/DefinitelyTyped/meteor/README.md

 # Meteor Type Definitions

-These are the definitions for version 0.9.1 of Meteor.
+These are the definitions for version 1.0.2.1 of Meteor.
+This readme will be updated soon.

 Although these definitions can be downloaded separately for use, the recommended way to use these definitions in a Meteor application is by installing the [typescript-libs](https://atmosphere.meteor.com/package/typescript-libs) Meteor smart package.
 The smart package contains TypeScript definitions forMeteor, common third-party libraries (e.g. jquery, underscore, d3 etc.), and common smart packages
-(e.g. iron-router).
+(e.g. iron-router, underscore, d3, etc.).

 From within any Meteor application that is version 0.9.0 or later, install this package in the standard manner: